Daamss/AllMyPics/README.md

 * A text document called "links" will be created that give the raw link of all downloaded images

+* Please note that due to googles search query, searches are limited to 21 images per keyword.
+This is easily bypassable but im lazy ty <3

 ## License
 -